Southern-Exposure-Seed-Exchange/Order-Manager-Prototypes/README.md

   0.3s of rendering time.
 * Hiding 1855 Variants on the Products Page takes 0.3s of scripting time & 0.2s
   of rendering time.
+* Loading directly into a Product Details Page takes 0.1s of scripting time.